Coronavirus (COVID-19) roadmap and data

 Find out more about Victoria's roadmap to reopening

 new cases (last 24 hours)

-From 6pm on 2 August, stage 4 restrictions are in place across metropolitan Melbourne.
-From 11:59pm on 5 August, stage 3 restrictions apply throughout regional Victoria.
+From 11:59pm on 16 September Third Step restrictions apply in regional Victoria.
 Find out more about restrictions currently in place throughout Victoria.

 Information for you

 For health services and professionals

 Clinical resources and guides, case definition, pandemic plan and checklists.